Is Puerto Vallarta Safe for American Tourists?

 This is the worst thing that you can do.
 If you act tough and get angry and make threats, the officer will simply arrest you for being disorderly or assaulting him or her, etc.

-While most officers will not do anything illegal beyond soliciting bribes for traffic violations, they most certainly can act above the law when they really want to.
+While most officers will not do anything illegal beyond soliciting bribes for traffic violations, they can act above the law when they want to.

 Don’t give them a reason to want to, because you will not win.
-Having your car towed (and potentially never seeing it again) is a lot more expensive than paying him one hundred bucks.
+Having your car towed (and potentially never seeing it again) is much more expensive than paying him one hundred bucks.

 Safest Neighborhoods in Puerto Vallarta

 Puerto Vallarta is home to over 300,000 residents who live full-time in this seaside paradise.
-Just like the Riviera Maya, Puerto Vallarta offers an array of neighborhoods to live in.
+Like the Riviera Maya, Puerto Vallarta offers an array of neighborhoods to live in.

-Each one has its own characteristics and charm and there are five main neighborhoods that is safe in Puerto Vallarta.
+Each one has its own characteristics and charm, and there are five main neighborhoods that are safe in Puerto Vallarta.

-- El Centro – Locally known as El Centro, Puerto Vallarta downtown is probably one of the most popular areas for both tourists and locals.
+• El Centro – Locally known as El Centro, Puerto Vallarta downtown is probably one of the most popular areas for tourists and locals.

-- Zona Romantica – The Zona Romantica, or Romantic Zone, is a place that combines luxury, beauty, heritage, delicious gastronomy, and true Mexican culture.
-Here you will find more boutique hotels and boutique restaurants and shops, versus resorts and larger hotel chains.
+• Zona Romantica – The Zona Romantica, or Romantic Zone, is a place that combines luxury, beauty, heritage, delicious gastronomy, and authentic Mexican culture.
+Here you will find more boutique hotels, restaurants, and shops versus resorts and larger hotel chains.

 Safety Tips for Getting Around Puerto Vallarta